DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseWidget/1 Configuration/tooltip/opacity.md

 Specifies tooltips' transparency.

 ---
-This option accepts a value from 0 to 1, where 0 makes tooltips completely transparent, and 1 makes them opaque.
+This property accepts a value from 0 to 1, where 0 makes tooltips completely transparent, and 1 makes them opaque.